 We dug up some of the best facts about the website, including the first thing ever sold on the website and how eBay got its name.

-Here’s the interesting and weird facts about eBay!
+Here are the interesting and weird statistics and facts about eBay!

 What Was eBay’s Original Name?